 As the 1.5 millionth-ranked most popular Amazon author, Kane talks a big game and fashions himself as an anarchist badass.
-But lately, when he lies down to sleep at 9pm, his dreams are filled with aggressive red marks on a manuscript, flagging dangling modifiers, tense and punctuation errors, and missing Oxford commas.
-“These invasions are almost as bad as the recurring dream I had all through high school where girls I was crushing on would see my naked body and penis—and just laugh and laugh and laugh,” he said.
+But lately, when he lies down to sleep at 9pm, his dreams are filled with aggressive red marks on a manuscript, which flag dangling modifiers, identify tense and punctuation errors, and highlight missing Oxford commas.

 He also complained about established writers like Amor Towles and Jennifer Eagan, who are afforded great latitude with the language and suffer zero consequences.
 Kane vowed that once he had a big breakthrough work, he would be insufferable.
-Smiling, he said, “The day will come when those chardonnay-drinking douche nozzles at the New Yorker will vomit up superlatives about my paradigm-shifting prose, and I’ll be a total asshole to all of them.
+Smiling, he said, “The day will come when those chardonnay-sipping douche nozzles at the New Yorker will vomit up superlatives about my paradigm-shifting prose, and I’m going to be a total asshole to all of them.
 Instead, of answering any of their questions, I’ll do the Trump weave and talk about—alligators, mukluks, and the greatness of Todd Rundgren.
 At literary events celebrating my work, I’ll have riders for brown M&M’s and Jim Beam chilled exactly to thirty-four degrees.
 Of course, if anyone dares to look me in the eye, I’ll blow them up.
 In a word, it will be—glorious.”

 But until that time, you’ll have to endure Kane’s velvety adherence to the Chicago Manual of Style and endless Oxford commas and hyphens.
 For all practical purposes, that means Larry Plumb Is Still Here, due November 2024, will still be a great American novel but not likely to find its way into one of those time capsules that the Smithsonian shoots into space.